 Truth - We believe that when one confesses whatever holds them imprisoned, the truth of Jesus Christ is what sets them free.
 John 8:32

 Example - We believe that God can use those who have become a “new creation” in Christ to be an example to others still “caught in a prison”.
 Proverbs 27:17

 Destiny - We want to help men learn and discover their purpose God intended for them.
 Psalms 31: 14-15

 After Byron was released from prison in July 2011, he and Brian began to meet on a weekly basis.
-They soon came to recognize a strong desire shared between them to help men integrate back into society following the institutionalized lifestyle of prison.
+They soon came to recognize a strong desire shared between them to help men reintegrate back into society following the institutionalized lifestyle of prison.
 Their passion was about to give birth to a new men’s ministry.
-Even though Brian took on the role of mentor and leader, the Lord chose Byron to name the group.
-And so, Convicted By Christ was born.
+Even though Brian took on the role of mentor and leader, the Lord chose Byron to name the group and Convicted By Christ was born.

-In the summer of 2012 Byron began working on the oil rigs.
+In the summer of 2012, Byron began working on the oil rigs.
 Unfortunately, his schedule often conflicted with the Thursday night meetings.
-Eventually, Byron stopped attending Convicted by Christ all together.
+Eventually, Byron stopped attending Convicted by Christ altogether.
 Brian tried to keep in touch with him over the phone, but many of his calls went unanswered.

-Your volunteer or financial support to CBC will save many lives, improve families and strengthen the health & safety of our community.
+Your financial support will save many lives, improve families and strengthen the health & safety of our community.

 Copyright © 2023 Convicted By Christ - All Rights Reserved.